Related Elsevier policies, documents and initiatives

 Studies on patients or volunteers required ethics committee approval and informed consent, which should be documented in the paper.
 This links provides information on the requirements that authors need to adhere to.

-This document contains a statement on Elsevier’s position on Ethics and Procedures for the scientific journals it publishes.
-Authors submitting a paper to EES are required to confirm that they have read and accept the statement before further completing the submission.
+This document contains a statement on Elsevier’s position on ethics and procedures for the scientific journals it publishes.
+Authors submitting a paper via our editorial systems are required to confirm that they have read and accept the statement before further completing the submission.